PolusAI/microjson/docs/index.md

 ### MicroJSON Object

 A MicroJSON object is a JSON object that represents a geometry, feature, or collection of features, or more precisely, be either of type (having value of top level field `type` as) `"Geometry"`, `"Feature"`, or `"Featurecollection"`, that is, the same as for GeoJSON.
-What separates MicroJSON from GeoJSON is that it may have a member `"multiscale"` in a Feature or FeatureCollection object:

-- `"multiscale"`: (Optional) A multiscale object as defined in the section [Multiscale object](#multiscale-object).
-If this property is not present, the default coordinate system is assumed to be the same as the image coordinate system, using cartesian coordinates and pixels as units.
-It is recommended to define this property at the top level of the MicroJSON object, but it may also be defined at the level of a Feature or Geometry object, in which case it overrides the top level coordinate system.

 A MicroJSON object may have a `"bbox"` property":